wildonion/gem/README.md

 * solana ticket reservation contract

-* macros inside the `misc.rs` and a proc macro attribute like `#[passport]` to put on top of the admin and dev APIs, struct and their fields
+* macros inside the `core/contextss/panel/misc.rs` and a proc macro attribute like `#[passport]` to put on top of the admin and dev APIs, struct and their fields

 * god and dev panel app using `yew`